 Josué advocates for low income housing and neighborhood needs in the colonias of the Rio Grande Valley alongside community organizers and residents from Cameron and Hidalgo Counties.
 He acts as a liaison between colonia residents, local organizing groups, developers, policy advocates and political leaders, helping form and shape policy that betters and promotes quality affordable housing and healthy communities.
 Josué has worked on a rapid re-housing pilot program for hurricane recovery, the establishment and development of the colonia resident group Land Use Colonia Housing Action (LUCHA) and several organizing campaigns on issues including public lighting and comprehensive colonia drainage.
 He spends part of his time at the Texas Capitol to ensure that legislation puts the community front and center and furthers fair housing practices.
 In his spare time Josué likes to paint and drink coffee.

 Melissa researches the disparities of environmental hazard siting and public infrastructure and housing funding between low income and more affluent communities.
-She also is assisting a community in a neighborhood-led revitalization plan to improve residents’ access to quality schools, infrastructure and housing while preventing violence.
+She assists Houston communities in neighborhood-led revitalization plans to improve residents’ access to quality schools, infrastructure and housing while preventing violence.
 Melissa holds a B.S. in Environmental Science from Texas A&M University-Corpus Christi and a Master’s of Science in Community and Regional Planning from the University of Texas at Austin.
 Her graduate thesis examined historical planning and zoning actions that have contributed to environmental justice issues on Corpus Christi’s north side.
 Previously, Melissa has worked on projects with Leadership Austin, the City of Austin’s Asian American Quality of Life Initiative and the Blackland Community Development Corporation.
 She also serves as a member of the Code Advisory Group for the City of Austin, conducting outreach and providing feedback on the code rewrite process.

 Fair housing planner